Date: Tue, 4 Jul 2006 (delayed)

 launched a retaliatory air bombing attack.
 Subsequent days saw continued back

 and forth violence with hundreds of people being killed.
-The media kept
+The media kept reporting

-start shooting and bombing one another.
+shooting and bombing one another.

 I was a little concerned